dodona-edu/judge-html/docs/pages/emmet-syntax.md

 The following is a good example of how this syntax can greatly simplify otherwise complex queries.

+The `DUMMY` keyword can be used to indicate that any content is accepted.

 ```python
 suite = HtmlSuite(content)